Table of Contents

 **click to enlarge**

 YouTube is the top video platform in the world, and that's a fact.
-With more than 1.9 billion logged in monthly users, you can navigate the platform in a total of 80 different languages, over 91 countries, and reach more 18-49 year-olds than on any broadcast or Cable TV network.
+With more than 1.9 billion logged-in monthly users, you can navigate the platform in a total of 80 different languages and over 91 countries and reach more 18-49 year-olds than on any broadcast or Cable TV network.
 These astonishing facts put YouTube also as the second largest search engine and the third most visited site after Google and Facebook.
-That being said, the monitoring and reporting of this network is invaluable for any video marketing strategy.
+That being said, the monitoring and reporting of this network are invaluable for any video marketing strategy.

-One of our social media report templates of the video variety, the YouTube video performance dashboard will help you improve your video-based marketing efforts.
+One of our social media report templates of the video variety, this YouTube dashboard, will help you improve your video-based marketing efforts.